d4a1k11s19h8/allocare/README.md

 | Participatory AI (Nesta, 2021) | Human-in-loop is gold standard for NGO AI tools | Flag/override system |
 | NLP for Humanitarian Action (Frontiers, 2023) | Build ingestion from existing tools, not new collection | KoBoToolbox integration |

-## ♿ Accessibility & Ethics
+## Accessibility & Ethics

 - **WCAG 2.1 AA** compliance: 4.5:1 contrast minimum, color + icon for urgency (never color alone)
 - **Transparent AI**: urgency formula displayed on screen, human override enabled
 - **Privacy**: volunteer locations rounded to ±1km, no individual PII in field reports
-- **Free forever** for small NGOs: technology should not be a barrier to social impact
+- **Free** for small NGOs: technology should not be a barrier to social impact

-## 📄 License

-MIT License: Free for NGOs, always.

----

-*AlloCare: Google Solution Challenge 2026 · Hack2Skill × GDG on Campus × Google*